devJasonClarke/Jamaican_Housing/content/articles/want-to-publish-a-blog-posts.md

 ---
-title: Want to publish blog post?
+title: Want to publish a blog post?

 author:
   name: Jason Clarke
   bio: I am the creator of this website
   image: t7waxpkDD4g

+tags:
+  - Renting

 image: g39p1kDjvSY
 read_time: 1

-description: I am the man
+description: Let me guide you on how to post a blog.
 ---

 # Want to publish blog post?